Tailwind (album)

 Tailwind is the debut studio album of Australian singer songwriter Harmony James.

 The songs were inspired in the time Harmony spent alone in the Barkly Tableland region of the Northern Territory.

-Tailwind was re released in 2012 through Warner Music Australia which included two bonus tracks one being a cover of the Oasis (band) song "Don't Look Back in Anger".
+Tailwind was re released in 2012 through Warner Music Australia which included two bonus tracks one being a cover of the Oasis song "Don't Look Back in Anger".